TanjaKec/bootcamp/content/general/WhatLearn/_index.en.md

 Version control has become an essential tool for keeping track when working on DS projects, as well as collaborating. **RStudio** supports working with **Git**, an open source distributed version control system, which is easy to use when combined with **GitHub**, a web-based **Git** repository hosting service.
 We will introduce you to **GitHub** and you’ll become acquainted with good practice when incorporating the use of **Git** into your **R** project workflow.

 There is a demand for open and transparent data sources by governments and civic groups as a means to improve the lives of citizens.
-Together we will investigate the importance of open source data and we will identify where open source data can be readily found accros the Internet.
+Together we will investigate the importance of open source data and we will identify where open source data can be readily found accross the Internet.
 You will work on the case studies inspired by real problems and based on **open data**.

 ## Objectives: